thoria-subahi/thoria-subahi/README.md

 ![Welcome Banner](https://your-image-url.com)

 ## 🚀 About Me
-🎨 **Web Developer** with a passion for creating beautiful and functional web applications.
+🎨 **Aspiring Web Developer** with a passion for creating beautiful and functional web applications.
 I love working with the latest technologies and I'm always eager to learn more.

 🧩 I enjoy solving complex problems and turning ideas into reality with code.

-💼 Currently working as a [Your Job Title] at [Your Company], where I get to work on exciting projects every day!
+💼 Currently working as a Medical Lab Assistant at TDL (The Doctors Laboratory), seeking to transition into a Software Developer / DevOps career!

 ## 🛠️ Technologies & Tools
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)